hiposner/greenhouse/README.md

 ### Install the PWA

-1. Host `app/public` once from any HTTPS origin (GitHub Pages, Netlify, etc.) and open it in Chrome/Edge on the phone.
+1. Host the repository root once from any HTTPS origin (GitHub Pages, Netlify, etc.) and open it in Chrome/Edge on the phone.
 2. After the service worker registers, use the browser menu -> **Install app** (or "Add to Home Screen").
 3. From then on you can launch the installed shortcut offline inside the greenhouse; it loads from cache and immediately prompts for the BLE connection.